-- A competitor is registered with FIS by his National Ski Association to participate in FIS races may accept: - 205.6.2 Full compensation for travel cost to training and competition, - 205.6.3 Full reimbursement for accommodation during training and competitions, - 205.6.4 Pocket money, - 205.6.5 Compensation for loss of income according to decisions of his National Ski Association, - 205.6.6 Social security including insurance for training and competition, - 205.6.7 Scholarships. - A National Ski Association may reserve funds to secure a competitor's education and future career after retiring from active competitive skiing.
+- 205.6.1 Competitors are registered with FIS by their National Ski Association to participate in FIS races may accept: - 205.6.2 Full compensation for travel cost to training and competition, - 205.6.3 Full reimbursement for accommodation during training and competitions, - 205.6.4 Pocket money, - 205.6.5 Compensation for loss of income according to decisions of their National Ski Association, - 205.6.6 Social security including insurance for training and competition, - 205.6.7 Scholarships. - 205.7 A National Ski Association may reserve funds to secure their competitors' education and future career after retiring from active competitive skiing.

-The competitor has no claim to these funds which shall be dispensed only according to the judgement of his National Ski Association.
+The competitors have no claim to these funds which shall be dispensed only according to the judgement of their National Ski Association.